codingnninja/koras/docs/documentations/concepts/rendering.md

 # Rendering

-Rendering refers to the process of displaying or updating the user interface of a web application. `koras` uses `$render(Component, props)` utility to achieve React like rendering without a virtual DOM or tagged templates.
+Rendering refers to the process of displaying or updating the user interface of a web application. `koras` uses `$render(Component, props)` utility to achieve React like rendering without a virtual DOM, tagged templates or compilation.

-Though rendering systems in `koras` and `React` are similar, the operating systems in both frameworks are different because `koras` makes use of `Lazy recursion` or `Ayo's recursion` for its rendering and re-rendering algorithm in place of `Reconciliation`, `Diffing`, `Batching` and so on.
+Though rendering systems in `koras` and `React` are similar, the operating systems in both frameworks are different because `koras` makes use of `Lazy recursion` or `Ayo's recursion` for its rendering and re-rendering algorithm.

 Using `Lazy recursion` makes rendering fast and state management more comfortable in koras.